Location: Orville H. Platt High School in Meriden, Connecticut

 Area: 255,000 Square Feet

-The existing Orville H. Platt High School was built in the 1950’s and in dire need of renovation and expansion to bring the school up to the standards of a modern, 21st Century educational facility.
-Multiple design schemes were prepared and evaluated by considering factors such as the overall project cost, the educational program, and the construction phasing impact on the school while occupied, ultimately determining the final option that was developed.
+Orville H. Platt High School was built in the 1950’s.
+A renovation and expansion was necessary to bring the school up to the standards of a modern, 21st Century educational facility.
+Multiple design schemes were prepared and evaluated.
+Factors considered included overall project cost, the educational program, and the construction phasing impact on the school while occupied.
+The final design option that was developed addressed all factors.

 Thanks to extensive coordination with the school, a strategic schedule, synergy with Architectural Design Consultant ArchiChord LLC, and efficiency from the contractors, the project was completed on time and under budget.